advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter10.md

 ### 10.3.3 Optimizing the Scheduling Thread Mechanism

 If two transactions occurring close together in time modify the same data in MySQL, they can create dependencies during replay on the secondary.
 Specifically, the *last_committed* value of the latter transaction might match the *sequence_number* of the preceding one.
-During MySQL secondary replay, if a later transaction depends on a preceding one that hasn¡¯t finished replaying yet, the scheduling thread will block itself.
+During MySQL secondary replay, if a later transaction depends on a preceding one that hasn't finished replaying yet, the scheduling thread will block itself.
 This approach is inefficient because the worker replay thread should ideally handle such waits, not the scheduling thread.
 The scheduling thread itself has plenty of other tasks to handle, and there's no guarantee that the subsequent transaction couldn't be replayed promptly.

 To better understand this problem, consider the following case: